Firing your Inner Critic in 1, 2, 3

 #2 Ask yourself better questions like:

-- Do I have to think that?
+Do I have to think this?
 What’s a better way to move through this situation?

-- What if doing my best was enough?
+What if doing my best is enough?
 What does it mean to do my best?

 #3 Take action on your better answers!